emrgnt-cmplxty/fermi/docs/0.old/contracts/rust/testing.md

 sidebar_label: Testing
 ---

-There are a couple of ways to test Rust smart contracts in Axion.
+There are a couple of ways to test Rust smart contracts in Fermi.
 - [Unit tests](#unit-tests)
 - [End-to-end tests](#end-to-end-tests)